Third generation antibiotic. Top lists of the best antibiotics for colds of bacterial etiology

 Antibiotics are chemicals produced by microorganisms.
 There are also synthetic antibiotics.
 Both have a common goal - bacteria.
-In the environment around us, there are 7300 different species of them.
+There are 7,300 different species found in our environment.
 And of course, to fight them you need a real arsenal.
-Consider the list of antibiotics alphabetically.
+Let's look at the list of antibiotics in alphabetical order.

 Antibiotics in human life

-Today there are a large number of antibiotics, more than 10,000 species, with different ways actions.
-Some, such as penicillin, act on the walls or membranes of bacteria, causing them to break down.
-The action of others is aimed at blocking their development and survival.
-Finally, there are antibiotics that act directly at the DNA level of bacteria, preventing them from dividing and proliferation.
+Today there are a large number of antibiotics, more than 10,000 types, with different ways actions.
+Some, such as penicillin, act on the walls or membranes of bacteria, causing their destruction.
+The actions of others are aimed at blocking their development and survival.
+Finally, there are antibiotics that act directly at the DNA level of bacteria, preventing their division and proliferation.

 But there is one significant problem: the longer we use antibiotics, the more bacteria appear that can resist them.
-Over the years, the development of pharmaceuticals has circumvented this resistance, thanks to ever newer generations of antibacterial drugs.
+Over the years, pharmaceutical developments have been able to circumvent this resistance, thanks to ever newer generations of antibacterial drugs.
 However, the ability of bacteria to adapt and block the action of antibiotics remains a major public health problem.

 Classification of antibiotics.
 New generation drugs with a wide spectrum of action